ayushi25jaiswal/ayushi25jaiswal/README.md

 **I am a Python Developer❤, currently a third year student pursuing Bachelor of engineering in information technology at Rajasthan Technical University.
-Programmer who codes in Python.
-Enthusiastic problem solver and quick learner.
-New technologies fascinates me and I am always keen to adapt and solve problems.**
+Programmer who not at all loves to Code.
+Slow learner.
+New technologies fascinates me but I can't keep pace with technology becoz I am NooB🍂.**